department-of-veterans-affairs/vets-website/content/pages/disability/index.md

   <div class="link">
     <a href="https://ebenefits.va.gov/ebenefits/about/feature?feature=dependent-compensation"><b>Add or Remove a Dependent</b></a>
-    <p>Find out how and when to add a dependent spouse, child, or parent to—or remove a dependent from—your VA disability benefits.</p>
+    <p>Find out how and when to add a dependent spouse, child, or parent to your VA disability benefits.
+Also learn how to remove a dependent from your benefits.</p>
   </div>

   <div class="link">